Phyziik/flutter_experiment_my_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+What do we want to start with?

+Features:
+- Basic list
+- add or remove from list with slide left and right
+- Bottom of the page should show "completed" vs "removed"
+- multiple lists
+- options on the list?
+  - view prices
+  - total of the list
+  - ...